-This is meant to be a simple introduction to the CRISP-DM framework, just one of many artificial intelligence and machine learning lifecycles.
+This is meant to be a simple introduction to the CRISP-DM framework, which is just one of many artificial intelligence and machine learning lifecycles.
 There are numerous sources for deeper understanding.
 The CRISP-DM framework, the CRoss-Industry Standard Process for Data Mining, was created in 1996.
 The process consists of six major phases: Business Understanding Data Understanding Data Preparation Modeling Evaluation Deployment The sequence between the phases is not strict.
-The… Read More »CRISP-DM, one AI/ML Lifecycle
+The… Read More »CRISP-DM, one AI/ML Lifecycle: An Introduction

 It may be obvious to some, but automation is a key concept when moving to the cloud from a data center or on-premises model.
 Imagine if you will that it is 1999.
 Data centers were the only real option for hosting large scale business applications.
 Often, system administrators would build and configure each server individually and manually.
 This was a time consuming and error prone process.
-The result was often… Read More »On the Importance of Automation
+The result was often… Read More »DevOps Automation, Why is it Important?